square/workflow-swift/Samples/Tutorial/Tutorial5.md

 ///     .assert(state: .differentState)
 ```

-It's provided with an initial state, and drives the state forward by sending one action at a time.
-The `Output` can be validated after each action is sent, as well as the `State`.
+You provide an initial state, and drive the state forward by sending one action at a time.
+The `Output` can be validated after each action is sent; the `State` can be, as well.

 ### WelcomeWorkflow Tests